Bazooh/mas-project/readme.md

 #### Training Details
 - Discount factor `γ = 0.9` gave the best results
 - Total training time: **~4 hours**

+#### Difficulties
+We had a problem with the Red agent, as its task (going to the dump) is very sparse, which hindered training.
+We attempted to modify its reward function without success.
+Since the Red agent should never drop its waste unless it is on the dump (i.e., no need for cooperative merging), we decided to hardcode this behavior.
+This simplification made the task significantly easier, allowing training to proceed without issues.

 ## 📊 Results & Visualizations